 The household housing affordability ratio measures the ratio between a household’s housing costs and its disposable income.
 Here, the cost of housing takes into account the monthly mortgage repayments and associated interest (for owner-occupiers with mortgages or loans) or the rent paid each month (for tenants) by the household.
 In both cases, it includes normal household running costs (electricity, heating, etc.).
 Disposable income is what is available for households to consume and save, i.e. after taxes and social security contributions.

-Accounting for around two thirds of households in Luxembourg, households repaying a mortgage or paying rent have seen their affordability ratios continuously increase for a number of years (cf. Affordability ratio (%) of resident households by tenure status (2010 – 2018)).
+Accounting for around two thirds of households in Luxembourg, households repaying a mortgage or paying rent have seen their affordability ratios continuously increase for a number of years (cf. affordability ratio (%) of resident households by tenure status (2016 – 2019)).
 Nonetheless, these overall affordability ratios hide disparities based on households’ length of tenure in their housing.

 The same observation can be made between recent owner-occupiers and more long-standing owner-occupiers.
 Acquiring ownership of property in the current year results in a higher affordability ratio than those who have been owners for longer.
-The affordability ratios for recent owner-occupiers are, depending on the year, 18% to 45% higher than the figure for all owner-occupiers with a mortgage or loan to repay across Luxembourg.
-For example, for households who moved into their dwellings in 2017 and 2018, their affordability ratio stood at 43.6% in 2018.
-At 11 percentage points less, the affordability ratio for all owner-occupied households with a mortgage or loan to repay is below 33% for the same year.
+The affordability ratios for recent owner-occupiers are, depending on the year, 19% to 31% higher than the figure for all owner-occupiers with a mortgage or loan to repay across Luxembourg.
+For example, for households who moved into their dwellings in 2018 and 2019, their affordability ratio stood at 35.3% in 2019.
+At almost 6 percentage points less, the affordability ratio for all owner-occupied households with a mortgage or loan to repay stand at 29.5% for the same year.
 Several hypotheses can explain this phenomenon.
 Firstly, household income tends to increase with age, so with a relatively constant mortgage repayment amount, the proportion of income spent on this payment falls over time.
-In addition, the average age of all owner-occupied households with a mortgage or loan is higher (around 45*) than the average age of recently owner-occupied households (around 37*).
-Furthermore, the increase in property prices in Luxembourg in recent years could also increase the burden on households that have recently purchased property: they must borrow more to live in a home that meets their needs.
-Finally, it is possible that the low interest rate in place in Luxembourg in recent years has facilitated access to property for less well-off households for whom housing will take up a greater proportion of their income than for long-standing property owner-occupiers.
+In addition, the average age of all owner-occupied households with a mortgage or loan is higher (around 45*) than the average age of recently owner-occupied households (around 36-39*).
+Furthermore, the increase in property prices in Luxembourg in recent years could also increase the burden on households that have recently purchased property: they must borrow more to live in a home that meets their needs or their expectation.

 All private households (tenants at the market price and owner with mortgage or loan) and their current members residing in Luxembourg at the time of the data collection,